-wazo-auth contains 4 major components, an HTTP interface, a celery worker, authentication backends and a storage module.
+wazo-auth contains 3 major components, an HTTP interface, authentication backends and a storage module.
 All operations are made through the HTTP interface, tokens are stored in postgres as well as the persistence for some of the data attached to tokens.
-The celery worker is used to schedule tasks that outlive the lifetime of the wazo-auth process.
 Backends are used to test if a supplied username/password combination is valid and provide the xivo-user-uuid.